JulianT2013/v4-documentation/_v4 documentation/user-global-settings.md

 This tab is only available to users with the `gravityforms_edit_settings` capability.
 By default this is administrators and network super admins (if running a multisite).

 Setup Custom Templates [#custom-templates](#custom-templates){#custom-templates}
 :    Gravity PDF uses a templating system similar to WordPress' child themes.
 The core templates that ship with the plugin are located in the `/initialisation/templates/` directory (it acts like a parent theme), however you cannot modify these files without losing your changes when the plugin is updated.
 To circumvent this issue templates can be placed in the plugin's working directory `/wp-content/uploads/PDF_EXTENDED_TEMPLATES/` (the child theme in our analogy).
-From here you can edit the templates as you see fit and you won't loose your modifications during updates.
+From here you can edit the templates as you see fit and you won't lose your modifications during updates.
 :    The *Setup Custom Templates* option copies all the core templates to the `PDF_EXTENDED_TEMPLATES` directory.
 If you have previously run this setup the core files in your `PDF_EXTENDED_TEMPLATES` directory will be overridden.
-:    Before running this function it's recommended you [review our developer's guide to templating](https://gpdfv4.pv/v4-docs/developer-start-customising/).
+:    Before running this function it's recommended that you [review our developer's guide to templating](https://gpdfv4.pv/v4-docs/developer-start-customising/).

 Fonts [#fonts](#fonts){#fonts}
 :    The font manager allows you to install any TTF or OTF font and use it in your PDFs.
 There are two required fields when adding a new font: